SECRYPT-2022/SECRYPT/ValidatorGuide.md

 ```

-It run run a few seconds until the transaction confirms.
+It will run a few minutes until the transaction confirms.
 Once the script is done running, you can run this script to confirm that your validator was added as well as the total staked amount and list of validators.
 ```
 npm run info